 Another great example comes from General Douglas MacArthur, who sent a 40-page memorandum to President Roosevelt that clearly outlines five different surrender overtures from high ranking Japanese officials.
 This memo was also revealed on the front page of the Chicago Tribune and the Washington Times on August 19th, 1945.

 Again, the memo unequivocally states that the Japanese were offering to surrender.
 What is even more eye-opening is the fact that the surrender terms were practically identical to what was ultimately accepted by the Americans after the bomb had dropped.
-The memo (source) stated these terms:
+These include:

 - Complete surrender of all Japanese forces and arms, at home, on island possessions, and in occupied countries.